tamdaz/cruml/README.md

 > This library is in the development phase, it is not completely finished.

 **cruml** *(**Cr**ystal **UML**)* is a library that allows to generate a UML diagram.
-This is useful for any projects type.
+This is useful for any Crystal projects.

-TODO: Write a description here

 ## Installation